THIS WEEK'S MORTGAGE RATE SUMMARY

 RATES CURRENTLY TRENDING: NEUTRAL

-Mortgage rates are trending sideways this morning.
-Last week the MBS market worsened by -22bps.
-This was enough to move rates slightly higher last week.
-We saw high rate volatility throughout the week.
+Mortgage rates are trending sideways so far today.
+Last week the MBS market improved by +10bps.
+This caused rates to move sideways.
+We saw very low rate volatility all week.

 THIS WEEK'S RATE FORECAST: NEUTRAL

-Three Things: These are the three areas that have the greatest ability to move mortgage rates this week.
-1) Trade War, 2) Domestic and 3) Across the Pond
+Three Things: These are the three areas that have the greatest ability to move rates this week.
+1. Trade War(s), 2.
+Jobs, and 3.
+Manufacturing and Services.